upendrar44/git_demo_jul_int/README.md

 # DSML

-This is a project to showcase the power of Git.
+This is a project to showcase the power of Git, GitHub & Version Control.